msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 }
 {% endhighlight %}

 You can inject resources with `@Context` annotation.
-There some resources on default which are provided by Jersey like `HttpServletRequest`, `HttpServletResponse` or `UriInfo`.
+There are some resources on default which are provided by Jersey like `HttpServletRequest`, `HttpServletResponse` or `UriInfo`.
 Also you can define your custom resources to inject like database source or `SecurityContext`.
-By utilizing these two we will get `Authorization` header and the top request path.
-If you just check token return error if it is not valid then there will no way for users to login properly.
-Therefore you need to exclude the `auth` resource from the token check.
-Also I am defining errors as just classes so I can show it quickly but a proper way is having a `GenericExceptionMapper` and catch errors there for logging properly and returning generic errors.
-I will probably show it later in a post.
+By utilizing these `ServletRequest` and `ContainerRequest` we will get `Authorization` header and the top part of the request path.
+If you just check token and  return error when it is not valid then there will be no way for users to login properly.
+Therefore you need to exclude the `auth` resource from the token control.
+Also I am defining errors as just classes so I can show it quickly but a proper way is having a `GenericExceptionMapper` and catch errors from there for logging properly and returning generic errors.
+I will probably show it later within a different post.

 Now call `users` service again without a token and it will return an `401` error to you saying `Auth token is not valid`.
 After adding the tokens we got from earlier calls it will work again properly.

 {% highlight json %}
 {